Dear daddy, my disciplinarian,

 You incited in me the OCD that I have.
 You hated seeing a grain of salt on the floor… that no one can see but you.
 You hated when we put pots in the fridge and now, so do I. You needed things to be in a perfect line and now, so do I. I would have it no other way.
 I recall how overprotective you were and how I never got away with murder.

 I summoned to mind a memory of you.
-At the age of 9, after hurricane Luis, category five, I had to be rushed to the hospital because my foot was cut by a sharp piece of zinc roofing of someone’s home that silently laid on the ground.
+At the age of 9, after hurricane Luis, a category five storm, I had to be rushed to the hospital because my foot was cut by a sharp piece of zinc roofing of someone’s home that silently and invisibly laid on the ground.
 Rushing me to the hospital, after losing much blood, I started to feel very weak.
 Hands and forehead were drenched with sweat.
 They began to stitch the soles of my left foot without anesthesia.
 I begin to feel the string passing through every fiber of my foot.
 Losing blood and strength, I whisper, “daddy, don’t leave me, don’t let me go.”
 You help my hand and aid me to endure this distress, “It will be ok baby.”

 I’m grateful that you weren’t an absentee father.
 You were there to see all my milestones.
 Though being an absentee father was an option for you, you never took it.
 My heart is full knowing that God made a great choice entrusting you the role of being my dad.

 I pray for you to see many more days filled with love and joy.